chocolatey/docs/input/en-us/features/host-packages.md

 See https://www.jfrog.com/confluence/display/RTF/Artifactory+High+Availability for more details.

 **PRICING**: Starts at $29,500/year (for Artifactory Enterprise) - https://jfrog.com/pricing/.

+#### Cloudsmith

+* Cloudsmith is a universal, cloud native package management solution.
+It is cloud hosted so no infrastructure requirements are required.
+* Chocolatey Repository Type: NuGet https://help.cloudsmith.io/docs/chocolatey-repository

+**PRICING**: A range of tiers are available, to suit all sizes of teams, for internal and external distribution, public and private - https://cloudsmith.com/product/pricing/.

 #### Sonatype Nexus Repository Manager 2